The Uninvited (Thunderbirds): Plot

+Regular voice cast

 Production

 "The Uninvited" was the fifth episode of Thunderbirds to be produced.
 Its working title was "Desert of Danger".
 Originally filmed in late 1964 as a 25-minute episode, it was extended to 50 minutes in January 1965 to satisfy APF's owner Lew Grade, who had been highly impressed with the pilot episode and ordered all episodes be expanded to fill an hour-long TV timeslot.
 The additional material for "The Uninvited" consisted of the shoot-down of Thunderbird 1, the rescue of Scott and the character's subsequent recovery on Tracy Island.
 The filming of these new scenes coincided with the production of "Desperate Intruder" and "30 Minutes After Noon".

 Although the pyramid dwellers are never named on screen, the script identified them as the "Zombites".
 Their aircraft were re-dressed versions of the WASP fighters from Stingray.
 The model vehicle representing Wilson and Lindsey's desert truck would later appear in "The Mighty Atom", "Martian Invasion" and "Cry Wolf".
 The shots of Alan launching in Thunderbird 3 to relieve John were recycled from "Sun Probe".

 Actor Matt Zimmerman, who voiced Lindsey, fondly remembered the dialogue recording for this episode: "I had to yell and scream, 'Hahaha!
 You won't take me alive, Tracy!'
 We had a lot of fun doing that one."
 The episode marks the first appearance of Grandma Tracy in the series.